jundalisay/sp/content/en/research/dampier/voyage/chapter-13e.md

 He also demanded payment for the victuals that our captain and his men did eat at his house.

-## Captain Swan'S Uneasiness And Indiscreet Management
+## Captain Swan's Uneasiness And Indiscreet Management

 These things startled Captain Swan, yet how to help himself he knew not.